Punature Food Ingredients Co., Ltd.

-Enzymes are biological catalysts that drive faster, cleaner, and more sustainable food processing.
-Key applications include:
+Enzymes are biological catalysts that drive the enzymes breaking down of food and other molecules, enabling faster, cleaner, and more sustainable food processing.
+The diverse applications of enzymes used in food industry are highlighted in the following key examples:

-Lactase: Breaks down lactose as food supplement for Lactose intolerance people and as processing aids for "lactose-free yogurt (hydrolysis at 5–10°C for 24 hours).
+Lactase: Lactase: Often appears on the nutraceutical ingredients list.
+Breaks down lactose as food supplement for Lactose intolerance people and as processing aids for "lactose-free yogurt (hydrolysis at 5–10°C for 24 hours).

 Amylase: Converts starch to sugars in brewing (mash optimization at 60–70°C).